connors/photon/README.md

     └── package.json
 ```

-We provide compiled CSS (`photon.*`), as well as the minified CSS.
+We provide compiled CSS (`photon.*`).
 We also include the Entypo fonts and a template Electron application for you to quickly get started.

 ## Documentation